Pride Month | 5 Flowers That Have Come to Symbolise the LGBTQ Movement & Why

 Your perfect chance to join in with the colourful LGBTQ+ community and spread more love, light, understanding, and acceptance.

-The vibrant creativity around the world this time of year is a joy to behold, and a beautiful way to celebrate and symbolise diversity and inclusion in 2023.
+The vibrant creativity around the world this time of year is a joy to behold, and a beautiful way to celebrate and symbolise diversity and inclusion.

 For us, flowers, like people, are bright, colourful, varied and beautiful!

-Over the years it’s been extremely fulfilling to witness flowers becoming a hugely popular way to help express Pride Month.
+Over the years it’s been extremely fulfilling to witness flowers becoming a hugely popular way to help express Pride celebrations.

 Today, we’ll take a look into the deep roots of this connection and explore the 5 flowers that have come to symbolise LGBTQ+ movement.